visgl/deck.gl/docs/layers/base-tile-layer.md

 How the tile layer determines the visibility of tiles.
 One of the following:

-* `'default'`: If some tiles in the current viewport are waiting for data to load, aggresively use cached content from other zoom levels to fill the empty space.
+* `'best-available'`: If a tile in the current viewport is waiting for its data to load, use cached content from the closest zoom level to fill the empty space.
+This approach minimizes the visual flashing due to missing content.
-* `'exclusive'`: Avoid showing overlapping tiles when backfilling with cached content.
+* `'no-overlap'`: Avoid showing overlapping tiles when backfilling with cached content.
+This is usually favorable when tiles do not have opaque backgrounds.

-- Default: `BaseTileLayer.STRATEGY_DEFAULT`
+- Default: `'best-available'`

 ### Render Options